MrUsefull/MrUsefull.github.io/content/posts/2024-08-25-go-appending-to-slices.md

 ## Why is it like this?

+Slices are really just language builtin [dynamic arrays](https://en.wikipedia.org/wiki/Dynamic_array).
 Under the hood slices are backed by simple arrays.
+Slices have a length, which is the number of elements in a slice as well as a maximum capacity.
+If the current maximum capacity of a slice is N elements, and you try to append N+1 elements then the entire backing array must be replaced.

-Let's say you start with the following array:
+For example, let's say you start with the following maximally populated array:

 ```text
 [val1][val2][val3]